Strategic Plan (2020 – 2025)

 Performance Indicator

-- Number of students enrolled (throughout the fall semester) in public postsecondary education
+1.1 Number of students enrolled (throughout the fall semester) in public postsecondary education.

-- Percent change form baseline in the number of students enrolled (as of end of term) in public postsecondary education
+1.2 Percent change from baseline in the number of students enrolled (as of end of term) in public postsecondary education.

-- Increase/Maintain the percentage of first-time in college, full-time, associate degree-seeking students retained to the second fall at the same institution of initial enrollment by 0.5 percentage points from the fall 2017 cohort (to fall 2018) baseline level of 80.0% to 80.5% by fall 2020 (retention of fall 2019 cohort).
+Objective 2 Maintain the percentage of first-time in college, full-time, associate degree-seeking students retained to the second fall at the same institution of initial enrollment from the fall 2021 cohort (to fall 2022) baseline level of _60.14_% to_60.14_% by fall 2027 (retention of fall 2026 cohort).

 Performance Indicator